private-octopus/c4/doc/c4-design.md

 As explained in {{cascade}}, if three consecutive pushing attempts result in significant increases, C4 detects that the underlying network conditions have changed, and will reenter the startup state.

+The "significant increase" mentioned above is a matter of debate.
+Even if capacity is available, increasing the send rate by 25% does not always result in a 25% increase of the acknowledged rate.
+Delay jitter, for example, may result in lower measurement.
+We initially computed the threshold for detecting "significant" increase as 1/2 of the increase in the sending rate, but multiple simulation shows that was too high and and caused lower performance.
+We now set that threshold to 1/4 of the increase in he sending rate.

 ## Pushing rate and Cascades